Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 Your patron gives you an amulet, a talisman that can aid the wearer when the need is great.

 When the wearer fails an ability check, they can add a d4 to the roll, potentially turning the roll into a success.
-This benefit can be used a number of times equal to your Proficiency Bonus, and all expended uses are restored when you finish a Long Rest.
+This benefit can be used a number of times equal to your Proficiency Bonus, and all expended uses are restored when you finish a **:rest-long: Long Rest**.

 If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
-This ceremony can be performed during a short or long rest, and it destroys the previous amulet.
+This ceremony can be performed during a **:rest-short: Short** or **:rest-long: Long Rest**, and it destroys the previous amulet.
 The talisman turns to ash when you die.

 ---